 - 2 Pacifiers

-That’s my baby essentials list.
+That’s my newborn essentials checklist.
 What did I miss?